England at Euro 2020: Our writers pick their Three Lions XI vs Croatia on June 13

 Jordan Pickford starts, largely for his unrivalled distribution, and I've opted for the back three that helped England reach the World Cup semis in 2018.

-I disagree with Southgate's decision to omit Trent Alexander-Arnold but his form is a worry and I prefer Trippier at wing-back.
+I disagree with Southgate's decision to omit Trent Alexander-Arnold from his latest squad but his form is a worry and I prefer Trippier in the wing-back role.
 He has that crucial set-piece threat and defensively he's benefitted from working with Diego Simeone.

 I might have been tempted to go with Bukayo Saka at left wing-back, but he hasn't played there enough this season and Luke Shaw is at the top of his game.